-It comes with two PCI-E x16 slot for graphics card, one PCIex1 slot for expansion cards, one M.2 port for M.2 SATA and NVMe PCIe solid state drives and supports 64GB DDR4 RAM up to 3200 MHz through overclocking.
+It comes with two PCI-E x16 slot for the graphics card, one PCIex1 slot for expansion cards, one M.2 port for M.2 SATA and NVMe PCIe solid state drives and supports 64GB DDR4 RAM up to 3200 MHz through overclocking.
 Display connectivity options include DVI and HDMI ports.
-You can check out its major specifications and features from table given below.
+You can check out its major specifications and features from the table given below.

 |Gigabyte GA-AB350M-DS3H Motherboard Specifications|